Today, 3rd October, Germany celebrates Unity Day - the national holiday that commemorates the unification of Germany in 1990.

 This gave many in East Germany hope and so, that evening, thousands flocked to the crossing points along the Berlin Wall.
 The sheer numbers and lack of information provided to the border guards meant that they finally opened gates and allowed them through.
 The fall of the Berlin Wall marked the beginning of the end for the German Democratic Republic and the German Unification Treaty (known as Einigungsvertrag in Germany) was ratified by both the Bundestag and the Volkskammer in September, coming into effect on 3rd October 1990.
 At midnight that day, in a ceremony at the Brandenburg Gate, the German flag was hoisted to mark the moment that Germany officially reunified.

-If your pupils are learning about the aftermath of WW2 in Germany, or the Cold War, one of our school history tours to Berlin will allow them to gain a greater understanding of the impact that these events had on the German capital.
+If your pupils are learning about the aftermath of WW2 in Germany, or the Cold War, one of our history tours to Berlin will allow them to gain a greater understanding of the impact that these events had on the German capital.
 They will have the opportunity to visit the remnants of the wall which split the city in two, before a visit to the DDR Museum, which is fascinating and offers plenty of hands-on exhibits showing what life was like in East Germany under communist rule.
 A trip to the Hohenschönhausen Stasi Memorial, a prison which housed thousands of political prisoners, will also allow your pupils to learn about political persecution in the GDR.

-We can also arrange school tours to Berlin for a number of other subjects, including German language(with the option to add lessons at a dedicated German language school), science, art, business studies, music and politics.
+We can also arrange tours to Berlin for a number of other subjects, including the German language(with the option to add lessons at a dedicated German language school), science, art, business studies, music and politics.
 You could even enjoy a trip to the magical Christmas markets!